lostdecade/manor/_posts/2013-08-30-understanding-canvas-rotation.md

 Transformations in canvas can be tricky to understand at first.
 Conceptally, most people tend to think about rotating and scaling individual images.
 They're often surprised and confused when the canvas API transforms their entire game when calling `.rotate` or `.scale`.

-The only way to transform images in canvas is by modifying the entrie canvas.
+The only way to transform images in canvas is by modifying the entire canvas.
 The trick is that you need to modify the canvas context just before you draw a transformed image and reset it right after.
 This is where the `.save` and `.restore` methods come in.

 Saving a canvas context stores the current configuration, including transformations (or lack thereof).
 Restoring a canvas context does just the opposite, resetting the current configuration to the last saved state.